-There is a disturbing trend that I have noticed at Christian colleges, a trend which has been confirmed to me by other professors with whom I have spoken.
+There is a disturbing trend that I have noticed at Christian colleges.
+It is a trend that has been confirmed to me by other professors with whom I have spoken.
 Most faith-based schools rightly view their professors as performing a ministry.
 I think that is how most professors view their jobs as well.
 However, many schools use this as a justification to pay professors less than they are worth.
-Full Professors at schools within the Council of Christian Colleges and Universities make on average only 65% of the national average for Full Professors.
+Full Professors at schools within the Council of Christian Colleges and Universities earn only 65% of the national average for Full Professors.

 How many Doctors or Lawyers would be willing to take a 35% pay cut simply because they are Christians?